 There are plenty of things to do and see in Beverly Hills during these oh so cool winter Californian days and evenings.

-Academy’s Grand Lobby Gallery; it is free and open to the public.
+Check out 85 years of Cinematic History at the Academy’s Grand Lobby Gallery; it is free and open to the public.
 Exhibit hours are Tuesday through Friday, 10:00 am – 5:00 pm and weekends, noon – 6:00 pm.
 For additional program information, please call (310) 247-3600 or visit online:

 The Academy of Motion Picture Arts & Sciences, 8949 Wilshire Blvd.
 Beverly Hills, CA 90210